Receive awards and conference updates

 This award will go to the organisation that demonstrates the most compelling and holistic approach to their strategy for engaging their workforce.
 The winning business will provide evidence that they’ve utilised multiple opportunities for employees to engage with their company and become more fulfilled in their work.
 Judges will be looking for varied engagement methods and metrics used to measure their return on investment.

-This award will be presented to a not-for-profit or charitable organisation that has undertaken a project in the past year that has driven employee engagement in the organisation.
+This award will be presented to a not-for-profit or charitable organization that has undertaken a project that has driven employee engagement in the organisation.
 All projects, whether around wellbeing, internal communications, technology or reward, can be entered.
 Judges would like to see information around the full project lifecycle including planning, implementation, measurement and reflection.

-One of the best ways to engage staff and keep them engaged year-on-year is to connect them to the company brand, culture and values.
+One of the best ways to engage staff and keep them engaged year-on-year is to connect them to the organization brand, culture and values.
 This award will recognise the businesses that can demonstrate they have an excellent employer brand strategy, which delivers: proof of measurable benefits to the business, engagement of key stakeholders within the business, impact & understanding of messaging and positioning across workforce etc.

-Reward & recognition are important parts of any business but we want to see companies that are extracting additional value.
+Reward & recognition via Employee Benefits are important parts of any business but we want to see companies that are extracting additional value.
 This award will go to a company that ties their reward & recognition strategy to business objectives and engages employees beyond simple transactional elements such as salary or private medical insurance.